deuch/AzureOpenAI-Simple-Apps/SimpleChat/README.md

     - `AZURE_OPENAI_KEY`
     - `AZURE_OPENAI_API_VERSION`

+3. Choose the OpenAI version you want to use 0.28.0 or 1.3.6
+    - For azure openai api 0.28.0, remove the `app-aoai-1.x.py` and `requirements-AOAI-1.txt` file
+    - For azure openai api 1.3.6 :
+        - remove `app.py` and `requirements.txt`
+        - rename `app-aoai-1.x.py` and `requirements-AOAI-1.txt` to respectively `app.py` and `requirements.txt`

-3. Create the Azure WebApp
+4. Create the Azure WebApp

     You can use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to deploy the app from your local machine.
 Make sure you have version 2.48.1 or later.